-Diagnostic accuracy studies (examined only for pregnant and postpartum women) were required to perform the index and reference tests within 2 weeks of each other, and must have had patients covering a wide spectrum of symptom severity (i.e., case-control designs were excluded).
-A valid reference standard was a structured or semi-structured diagnostic interview with a trained interviewer, or a non-brief (greater than 5 minutes) unstructured interview with a mental health clinician.
-Studies that only gave the reference test to a subset of participants had to make appropriate adjustments to their analysis, or provide sufficient data to allow us to adjust the analysis.
+For diagnostic accuracy studies (examined only for pregnant and postpartum women), the time between the index and reference tests could not exceed 2 weeks on average.
+In addition, these studies must have had patients covering a wide spectrum of symptom severity, comparable to what would occur in typical primary care settings, including those without symptoms, those with subclinical symptomatology, and those with diagnostic-level symptomatology (i.e., case-control designs were excluded).
+A valid reference standard was a structured or semistructured diagnostic interview with a trained interviewer or a nonbrief (>5 minutes) unstructured interview with a mental health clinician.
+Studies that only gave the reference test to a subset of participants had to make appropriate adjustments to their analysis or provide sufficient data to allow us to adjust the analysis.
 Studies had to report sensitivity, specificity, positive predictive value (PPV) or negative predictive value (NPV), or the raw data to allow us to calculate diagnostic accuracy.

 We included a variety of study designs in examination of harms of antidepressants in pregnant and postpartum women.
-Our primary data source was one of the foundational reviews that included extensive information on harms of antidepressant treatment.91 We focused on serious maternal or fetal/infant harms.
+Our primary data source was one of the foundational reviews that included extensive information on harms of antidepressant treatment.
+We focused on serious maternal or fetal/infant harms.
 Maternal harms included suicidality, serotonin syndrome, cardiac effects, seizures (bupropion only), bleeding, cardiometabolic effects, and preeclampsia.
 Infant harms included neonatal death, major malformations, small for gestational age/low birth weight, cardiopulmonary effects, and other serious events requiring medical attention.
-Comparative cohort studies had to be large (minimum of 10 cases in each exposure group) and include appropriate controls who were not taking antidepressants.
+Comparative cohort studies had to be large (minimum of 10 cases in each exposure group) and include appropriate control group participants who were not taking antidepressants.